41st Tank

 first man in the Battalion to win such a high award.
 The action terminated the battle and the task force held onto the

+ridge throughout the night without further mishap.
 The following day, early in the morning, The

 attack was resumed towards Houffalize with the initial objective being a